Star Wars: A New Approach

 Once again, clearly a set but also individually distinct, and bold as a group.

 My only criticism is not even a design one, but rather one of manufacture.
-The binding and trimming of the blue The Princess, The Scoundrel, and the Farm Boy is off my millimeters – two at most – resulting in unevenness that is really only bothersome because the designs are otherwise so complementary.
+The binding and trimming of the blue The Princess, The Scoundrel, and the Farm Boy is off by millimeters – two at most – resulting in unevenness that is really only bothersome because the designs are otherwise so complementary.

 As another case study of cover design and how it plays a role in drawing attention to the books they protect and promote, this set demonstrates the power of working together.